wp-plugins/social-bartender/readme.txt

 === Social Bartender ===
 Contributors: shakenstirred
-Tags: social networks, theme option, twitter, facebook Requires at least: 3.1
+Tags: social, social networks, social links, social icons, theme option Requires at least: 3.1
 Tested up to: 3.2.1
-Stable tag: 1.0
+Stable tag: 1.0.1

 A simple solution for adding a list of social network links (images or text) anywhere you want, with one little function.